Beethoven’s Ode to Freedom

 Libretto by Josef Sonnleithner with subsequent revisions by Stephan von Breuning and Georg Friedrich Treitschke

 Sunday June 18 at 3 pm

-Please join us on opening night for a free “Meet the Artists” post-performance reception
+Please join us immediately afterwards for a free “Meet the Artists” opening night reception

 Sunday June 25 at 3 pm